 Live your channels: You have a brand, you know what your value proposition is, and you have a package design ready for production.
 Are you sure?
 I cannot stress enough the importance of ensuring your packaging team understands all the environments the product will utilize.
 For example, I have not been able to find a specific product in any local retail outlet.
 As a trusted brand name, I found the product I wanted online from a reputable source.
 The product came as promised – BUT – every single container leaked into the shipping package.
 If you are deploying a creative team to help you meet the demands of new market channels, make sure they have a deep understanding of performance limitations for the packaging they will be delivering to the consumer.
 If you were in my place, what would you think of the trusted brand I ordered?
 Did this happen because the package was sealed to be effective only on a retail shelf?
 Was it because the delivery driver dropped the packages on my front doorstep?

 In this time of confusion, look for a packaging partner that has the experience, insight, and practical knowledge to deliver packaging that keeps your brand and value message front and foremost in the consumer’s mind.
 Too much is at stake to make any other choice.

-If you need help navigating your packaging decisions, contact us at 920-886-7727 or email@example.com Throughout our 65 years of supporting customers with consumer brands large and small, we apply our experience and expertise to the entire process to create efficient and effective solutions.
+If you need help navigating your packaging decisions, contact us at email@example.com Throughout our 65 years of supporting customers with consumer brands large and small, we apply our experience and expertise to the entire process to create efficient and effective solutions.